Built in 1895 by the Webster brothers. Royal, James & Joseph.

 The porch is a sad thing.
 Much too diminutive to stand against the 2 story bay to the right and overhanging eaves above.
 The posts are spindly and lack substance.
 They hardly seem big enough to carry the weight of the roof above.

-The palladian window and woodwork in the gable are worthy of mention.
+The Palladian window and woodwork in the gable are worthy of mention.
 The window is a bit large for the space but it is functional as well as aesthetically pleasing.
 The profile and patterns of the mullions helping to lighten the feel.
-The line of the spring points of the center,arched, window is emphasized with a projecting molding with overscaled dentils below.
-In essence creating an architrave.
+The line of the spring points of the center, arched, window is emphasized with a projecting molding with overscaled dentils below.
+In essence, creating a cornice.

-The cross gable on the Taylor Street has some quality work as well.
-The paired and panelled corner window motif is particularly nice and not something often seen in Portland.
-The panelling detail is carried into the heavily molded pediment above where it connects the third story windows.
+The cross gable on Taylor Street has some quality work as well.
+The paired and paneled corner window motif is particularly nice and not something often seen in Portland.
+The paneling detail is carried into the heavily molded pediment above where it connects the third-story windows.
 The lightly scalloped shingles above softening the composition.

 The details of the gables and corner windows are much more apparent in the 1924 photo when they were painted a contrasting color.